kelvins/passager/README.md

 It is possible to configure your `passager` environment by settings the following environment variables:

 - `PASSAGER_DATABASE`: path to the database file.
 Default: `~/.passager.db`.
 - `PASSAGER_ENCRYPTION_KEY`: data encryption key.
-The encryption key should have 16 bytes.
+The encryption key must be 16 bytes.

 ## 👷 Development